What is the typical Italian breakfast made of? Discover the delicious elements of the traditional Italian breakfast and their surprising origin.

-Along with coffee and cappuccino, the coffee houses used to serve also a Kipfler, a special kind of pastry that had the shape of a crescent and that was created to remember and celebrate the victory against the Ottoman Empire.
+Along with coffee and cappuccino, the coffee houses used to serve also a Kipfler, a special kind of pastry that had the shape of a crescent.
+It was created to remember and celebrate the victory against the Ottoman Empire, hence its shape.
 The kipfler is now what in Italy is known as cornetto.

-The Pope in question was Clemente VIII: he was not known for his mild views (he is the Pope who condemned Giordano Bruno and Beatrice Cenci) and so I imagine the clergy of the time thought his intervention would put an end to the diffusion of satanic coffee once and for all.
+The Pope in question was Clement VIII.
+He was not known for his mild views (he is the Pope who condemned Giordano Bruno and Beatrice Cenci) and so I imagine the clergy of the time thought his intervention would put an end to the diffusion of satanic coffee once and for all.

-But instead, the opposite happened: history tells us that to make his mind up Clemente VIII tasted the coffee, loved it and gave it the Papal seal of approval.
+Instead, the opposite happened.
+History tells us that to make his mind up Clement VIII tasted the coffee, loved it and gave it the Papal seal of approval.

-If only he showed the same open-mindedness when it came to freedom of speech and scientific thought, history might have taken some different turns, but I guess I should be happy that at least when it comes to coffee his legacy was a positive one.
+If only he showed the same open-mindedness when it came to freedom of speech and scientific thought, history might have taken some different turns!
+I guess I should be happy that at least when it comes to coffee his legacy was a positive one…

 Please note: this post was originally published in 2015 and has now been fully updated